elbeardmorez/nixTools/backup/README.md

   -f, --force  : force backups regardless of whether the period type's
-                 epoch has elapsed since its previous update. this will thus always roll the backup set along one -l, --limit  : limit to period specified only
+                 epoch has elapsed since its previous update. this will thus always roll the backup set along one -nc, --no-cascade  : limit modifications to the specified period type set only
   -r, --root  : specify the root of the backup set
   -v, --verbose  : verbose mode
   -h, --help  : this help info